- What if I am running late for the exam?

 When will my deferred exam be scheduled?

-Approved deferred examinations using the OUA Examination Service will be conducted according to the following guidelines:
+Approved deferred exams using the OUA Examination Service will be conducted according to the following guidelines:

-- Session 2: in late January or early February
+- Session 2: deferred exams will be held in late January or early February

-- Session 3: in the last week of May or early June.
+- Session 3: deferred exams will be held in the last week of May or early June

 What am I allowed to bring into the exam?